alphagov/search-admin/README.md

 ### External links

-Run `bundle exec rake publish_external_links` to send all external links to rummager.
+Run `bundle exec rake publish_external_links:rummager` to send all external links to rummager, or `bundle exec rake publish_external_links:publishing_api` to send them to the publishing API.

 ## Licence